vielhuber/stringhelper/README.md

 | <sub>[0]</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>false</sub> | <sub>false</sub> | <sub>false</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> |
 | <sub>new Object()</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>false</sub> | <sub>false</sub> | <sub>true</sub> | <sub>true</sub> | <sub>true</sub> | <sub>false</sub> | <sub>true</sub> | <sub>true</sub> | <sub>false |

-### @

-A short note on the usage of @: In this concept we use the "stfu" operator @ that hides errors.
-We are aware of its potential misuse and also of its benefits.
-When using @$a['undefined'], there can be 2 possible errors: a missing variable or a missing index.
-In both cases, we intentionally prevent the parser from stopping and catch the resulting null value.
-But be aware: Don't use it before function calls (@__x($a['undefined']).